 According to Community Against Exploitation Hawai'i, the only local organization led by and for sex-trafficking survivors in Hawai'i, children receive the majority of resources and services related to programming, placement, and exit and recovery from sex trafficking.
 Additionally, once recovered, minors are often afforded opportunities and supported financially by the state.
-And that's all great.
-However, national and Hawai'i specific research shows that it is extremely hard for adult sex trafficking survivors to start over financially and mentally due, in part, to the severe lack of resources for them in the islands.
+However, national and Hawai'i specific research shows that it is extremely hard for adult sex-trafficking survivors to start over financially and mentally due, in part, to the severe lack of resources for them in the islands.

-To adequately assist all persons who have been sexually exploited, a statewide human-trafficking program is needed to develop and utilize comprehensive inter agency case management strategies and protocols, combined with a multi-disciplinary response.
-Please support SB235.
+To adequately assist all persons who have been sexually exploited, a statewide human-trafficking program is needed to develop and utilize comprehensive interagency case management strategies and protocols, combined with a multi-disciplinary response.
+Please support SB235 SD1.